Emerson Harrington

-Emerson Columbus Harrington (March 26, 1864 – December 15, 1945) was an American politician serving as the 48th Governor of Maryland from 1916 to 1920.
+Emerson Columbus Harrington (March 26, 1864 – December 15, 1945) was an American politician who served as the 48th Governor of Maryland from 1916 to 1920.
 He also served as Comptroller of the Maryland Treasury from 1912 to 1916.

 Early life, career, and family

 Emerson Harrington was born to John E. Harrington and Elizabeth Thompson Harrington in the town of Madison in Dorchester County, Maryland.
 He attended the public schools of Madison until he turned 16, at which point he went on to attend St. John's College in Annapolis, Maryland.
 He received a bachelor's degree in 1884 and a master's degree two years later.
 He became a tutor at the college after graduation, and, as a result of an instructor falling ill, was elected to be an assistant professor.
 Before assuming his new position, he accepted a position as principal at the Cambridge Academy, a position he served in for 12 years.
 He married Gertrude Johnson on June 27, 1893, and with her had three children, Emerson C. Jr., Mary Virginia, and William Johnson.